A Formation Crisis of Repeating Partial Tidal Disruption Events: Introduction

 A star could be partially disrupted if its pericenter distance $r_{\rm p}$ is a few times larger than the tidal disruption radius $r_{\rm t}$.
 The partial TDE (pTDE) rate in the loss-cone theory has been investigated in several previous studies, extending from the so-called full loss cone regime \citep{Stone:2020vdg} to the empty loss cone regime \citep{Krolik2020,Chen2021,Zhong2022,Bortolas:2023tlq}.
 A subtle point of counting TDEs is that pTDEs involving the same star can occur multiple times, and such multiple disruptions can increase the “observed" TDE rate if they are counted as independent events \citep{Zhong2022,Bortolas:2023tlq}. \cite{Broggi:2024qkj} estimated the number of consecutive partial disruptions that a star can undergo accounting for mass loss and tidal excitation during each pericenter passage; the authors claimed that the pTDE rate can be higher than that of full TDEs by a factor of a few or more.

-In the last few years, a number of repeating partial TDE (rpTDE) candidates have been reported in the literature, with the interval between the consecutive flares ranging from a few months to tens of years \citep{Payne:2020tfp,Liu:2022avb,Lin:2024reb,Sun2024,Somalwar:2023sml,Wevers:2022tsr,Veres:2024qcm,Ji:2025brt,Malyali:2023xnl,Sun2024, Wang:2025oyc}.
-The observations of rpTDEs provide an important probe of the formation mechanism of TDEs.
+In the last few years, a number of repeating partial TDE (rpTDE) candidates have been reported in the literature, with the interval between the consecutive flares ranging from a few months to tens of years \citep{Payne:2020tfp,Liu:2022avb,Lin:2024reb,Sun2024,Somalwar:2023sml,Wevers:2022tsr,Veres:2024qcm,Ji:2025brt,Malyali:2023xnl,Sun2024, Wang:2025oyc}.\footnote{Note that among these candidates only AT 2022dbl is a spectroscopically confirmed, optically selected TDE \citep{Lin:2024reb,Makrygianni2025}. } The observations of rpTDEs provide an important probe of the formation mechanism of TDEs.
 In fact, not all rpTDEs are observable since weak encounters (with large $r_{\rm p}$) may lead to negligible stellar mass loss $\Delta m$ and produce dim flares that are undetectable, and rpTDEs with long intervals between flares (i.e. long stellar period $T_{\rm obt}$) are easily identified as full TDEs without sufficiently long-term monitoring.
 In this paper, we focus on “observable” rpTDEs, i.e., those with sufficiently large mass loss $\Delta m$ (and correspondingly large flare luminosity) and short flare interval (small $T_{\rm obt}$).
 For definiteness, we adopt the thresholds $\Delta m/m_\star \gtrsim 0.1$ (see Section 2) and $T_{\rm obt}$ less than a few years.

 This letter is organized as follows.
 In Section~\ref{sec:loss cone}, we start with a brief review of loss cone theory, calculate the expected rpTDE rate and the expected distribution of rpTDEs in the $T_{\rm obt}-M_\bullet$ space, and point out discrepancies in both the predicted rate and the distribution compared to the rpTDEs reported in the literature.
 In Section~\ref{sec:Hills}, we compare prediction of the Hills mechanism (binary breakup) with the rpTDE observations and find they are compatible only if the stellar binaries in nuclear stellar clusters are near-contact binaries.
 However, hypervelocity stars founded in the Milky Way are from detached stellar binaries.
 We conclude in Section~\ref{sec:conclusion}.
 We use geometrical units with $G=c=1$ throughout this paper.